 Prior to joining CBS Sports, Simms served as a game analyst on NBC's top broadcast team, along with Dick Enberg and Paul Maguire (1995-98).
 He called Super Bowls XXX and XXXII, announced weightlifting events for NBC Sports' coverage of the 1996 Olympic Summer Games, served as a sideline reporter on "The NBA on NBC" and worked on the "NFL Quarterback Challenge" and "Run to Daylight."
 He also served as a studio analyst for ESPN.

-Simms graduated from Morehead State University in Morehead, Ky. in 1979.
+Simms earned his degree from Morehead State University in Morehead, Ky.
 He and his wife, Diana, live in Franklin Lakes, N.J.
 They have three children, Christopher, Matthew and Deirdre.
-Simms also has two grandchildren, Charlotte and Phillip, from their son Christopher and his wife, Danielle.
+Simms also has two grandchildren, Charlotte and Phillip, from their son Christopher and his wife, Danielle, and a grandson from his daughter, Deirdre, and her husband, Brian.

 * * * * *